About the Program

 The Interdisciplinary Studies Option is designed for students interested in a broad liberal arts education.
 Students take courses in the language arts, natural sciences, social sciences and humanities.
 As part of this option, students are required to complete a specialization track.
 The Interdisciplinary Studies Option leads to a variety of career options.
 Students may pursue graduate education in fields such as law, public administration, social services, the arts and urban planning.

-Liberal Studies students are eligible for most jobs in which a college degree is required.
-A Liberal Studies degree signifies to others that the student is a capable, well-rounded individual who can accomplish complex tasks and communicate well with others.
+Liberal Studies students are eligible for most jobs that require a college degree.
+A Liberal Studies degree signifies to others that the student is a capable, well-rounded individual, who can accomplish complex tasks and communicate well with others.
 The CSUN Career Center is available to explore many career options.

 Literacy Scholars for the Future of Los Angeles (LSLA)

-Literacy Scholars for the Future of Los Angeles (LSLA) is a 9-unit specialization in early literacy and language acquisition giving teacher candidates classroom and field experience in developing and implementing age-appropriate instructional materials, activities and lesson plans.
+Literacy Scholars for the Future of Los Angeles (LSLA) is a 9-unit specialization in early literacy and language acquisition, which gives teacher candidates classroom and field experience in developing and implementing age-appropriate instructional materials, activities and lesson plans.
 Participants also gain direct experience engaging families in high-need districts in shared activities that promote lifelong literacy learning in children.
 Participation is by application only, with scholarship assistance made possible with generous support from the Mara W. Breech Foundation.